Lectures on Statistics in Theory: Prelude to Statistics in Practice: Probability

 {\bf Question:} What should you {\em decide}?

 {\bf Answer:} {\em Cannot be determined from the given information}!

-One needs in addition: The {\em utility} function (or its negative, the {\em loss} function), which quantifies the relative costs (to You) of \begin{description} \item{} {\em Type I error:} declaring model false when it is true; and of \item{} {\em Type II error:} not declaring model false when it is false. \end{description} Thus, Your {\em decision} requires two subjective inputs: Your prior probabilities, and the relative costs (or benefits) to You of outcomes.
+One needs in addition: The {\em utility} function (or its negative, the {\em loss} function), which quantifies the relative costs (to You) of \begin{description} \item{} {\em Type I error:} announcing that the model is false, when it is true (thus eventually harming your reputation); and of \item{} {\em Type II error:} not announcing that the model is false when it is false, thus potentially allowing another experiment to make the announcement first. \end{description} Thus, Your {\em decision} requires two subjective inputs: Your prior probabilities, and the relative costs (or benefits) to You of outcomes.

 Statisticians often focus on decision-making.
 In HEP, the tradition thus far is to communicate experimental results (well) short of formal decision calculations.
 It is important to realize that frequentist (classical) ``hypothesis testing'' as discussed in Section~\ref{hypotest} below (especially with conventions like 95\% \cl\ or 5$\sigma$) is {\em not} a complete theory of decision-making!
 One must always keep this in mind, since the traditional ``accept/reject'' language of frequentist hypothesis testing is too simplistic for ``deciding''.